-If your student is rising to kindergarten in the next 18-24 months, you should apply now.
+If your student is rising to pre-kindergarten or kindergarten in the next 18-24 months, you should apply now.
 We matriculate 36 kindergarten students each year, and priority is given to early applications.
-(Students should be five years old by September 30th of the admission year.)
+For K4 students should be four years old by September 30 of the admission year.
+For admission to kindergarten, students should be five years old by September 30.
 Family interviews begin in October for placement the following year, and developmental screening is usually conducted on the first Saturday in February.
 Students rising to all other grades are considered on a rolling basis.

 Do you have a waiting list?

 We prefer to call it a waiting pool.
 Wait pools develop in selected grades depending upon the time of year.
 It is important to realize that rosters often shift before the first day of school, and even during the school year, depending upon a number of factors beyond the control of parents who are holding seats.
 Qualified students who are accepted to the pool are considered for placement as openings occur.
 Placements are made according to the needs of the class and the qualification of a particular student.
 New Covenant does not disclose the number of students in the wait pool for any class, and the wait pool is unranked.

 Each year New Covenant forms three kindergarten classes of 12 for a total of 36 students.
 These classes rise to two first grades of 18, which is the standard limit.
 Additional students may be accepted up to 21 according to the “sibling rule,” meaning that if a student is placed in another grade, a sibling can also be placed even if the class is full.

 Yes.
 New Covenant is committed to developing a student body that is socially and economically diverse.
 We commit significant funds each year to ensure that the school maintains this distinctive composition.
 You should contact the Business Office or the Admissions Secretary for details.
 Applicants for financial aid are qualified through a third-party vendor by a separate application.